Leg extension alternative exercises.. the exercises that separate gym bro from real bro.

 When that happens the smart thing to do is to start adding more resistance to the exercise, this will cause further strain on your muscle fibers and cause adaptations, also simply known as muscle growth.

 If you’ve reached this stage for lunges, there are two things you can do to add more resistance.
 You can either use dumbbells or barbells to increase the weight you’re pushing.

 While there are some differences, your first choice should be what you already have, especially when working out from home.

 Using dumbbells has the benefit of simplicity and speed.
 It’s a lot faster to grab a pair of dumbbells off the rack than it is to load up a barbell.

-Furthermore, if your balance is not the best, having equal weights hanging at each side can help.
-However, as the weight goes up, you might find yourself unable to hold heavy dumbbells for so long, and may be limited by grip strength.
+Furthermore, if your balance is not the best, having equal weights hanging on each side can help.
+However, as the weight goes up, you might find yourself unable to hold heavy dumbbells for so long and may be limited by grip strength.